ahmad-taie/infodens/README.md

 # The SVR_linear regressor is also available for regression
 SVR_linear

+# Classifiers also take argument strings
-# The r after the name is the argument for feature ranking
+# A default -rank argument implements feature ranking
-# Follow it with N (optional) for only the top N ranking features
+# Follow it with N for only the top N ranking features and -1 for ranking all
-SVC_linear: r 5
+SVC_linear: -rank 5

 ```